mayadata-io/culture/process/customer-success.md

 This document describes MayaData’s Customer Success Advocacy Team/Organization structure and processes to achieve customer success as we expand product offerings and grow our customers.

-For the first 5 customers, current team members of MayaData will fill in the roles/processes described in this document.
-As we expand to more customers in the later half of 2019-Q2, we will likely create a dedicated Customer Success Team and enhanced processes as described in this document.

 The content in this document is derived from past experiences as well as learning from the following online resources:

 * [https://www.helpscout.com/helpu/customer-support-department/](https://www.helpscout.com/helpu/customer-support-department/)